The Light-Green Society

 The Light-Green Society limns sharply these trends over the last fifty years.
 The rise of environmentalism in the 1960s stemmed from a fervent desire to "save" wild nature-nature conceived as a qualitatively distinct domain, wholly separate from human designs and endeavors.
 And yet, Bess shows, after forty years of environmentalist agitation, much of it remarkably successful in achieving its aims, the old conception of nature as a "separate sphere" has become largely untenable.
 In the light-green society, where ecology and technological modernity continually flow together, a new hybrid vision of intermingled nature-culture has increasingly taken its place.

-Society of French Historical Studies: David Pinkney Prize
+Society for French Historical Studies: David H. Pinkney Prize

 Amer Society for Environmental History: George Perkins Marsh Prize for Environmental History